pfunks/TCTest/test_faq.md

 ## How do I transfer my STEEM or Steem Dollars into savings?

 Your savings balance is STEEM and SBD tokens that are subject to 3 day withdraw waiting period.
 This is an extra security measure in case your account credentials are compromised.
-To transfer STEEM or SBD tokens into savings, click on the dropdown arrow next to STEEM or STEEM DOLLARS in your wallet, and select "Transfer to Savings".
+To transfer STEEM or SBD tokens into savings, click on the drop-down arrow next to STEEM or STEEM DOLLARS in your wallet, and select "Transfer to Savings".

 ## How do I send money to another user?